Technology-Notes/Distributed-Systems-Complete/README.md

 > Query an Amazon DynamoDB table:

 1. Query can be done by using **query** or **scan**.
-2. query is a faster option as it is based on priary eeys and is fully indexed.
+2. query is a faster option as it is based on primary keys and is fully indexed.

 > Delete an Amazon DynamoDB table:
 1. Simply click Delete table to delete it.